WenLLin/Data-Migration-Demo/AUTHORS/ReadMe.txt

-This is an in-class gourp project, using a "traditional waterfall" approach with this project.
+This is an in-class group project, using a "traditional waterfall" approach with this project.
 There will be "SYNC" steps throughout the instructions.